rossrochford/make-it-so/README.md

 **TL;DR**: Make It So is a Terraform clone written in Python.

-Make It So's goal is to reduce the amount of sequential, imperative code required to create *things*, in general.
+Make It So is designed to reduce the amount of sequential, imperative code required to create *things*, in general.
 It maps declarative structures (Resources) to concrete imperative steps (tasks in Celery).
 It frees you from having to worry (much) about problems such as:

 * handling failures and retries